iqb-berlin/testcenter-frontend/README.md

 ng build --prod
 ```

-Find compiled App in src folder and open in Browser or serve with `ng serve`.
+Find the compiled app in src folder and open in Browser or serve with `ng serve`.

 ## Development